 Business rate arrears should always be a priority debt to pay back.
 Nevertheless, if you are truly struggling financially, you may be unable to make the debt repayment at all.
 If you fall into business rate arrears you will be issued a ‘final notice’.
 At this point it is imperative that you seek advice from a debt advisory service such as CTA who can guide you through the proceedings.

-After the expiry of your final notice has passed, this means you immediately will have lost the right to pay instalment and you will then have to pay the entire balance for the whole year.
+After the expiry of your final notice has passed, this means you immediately will have lost the right to pay instalments and you will then have to pay the entire balance for the whole year.
 Not paying in full will lead to a court summons.
 This means extra costs will continue to be added to your account.
 If you want to dispute your liability for paying the business rates arrears, you will be able to attend the court hearing.
 However, you will have to be prepared to defend your liability.
 The most valid defences used against liability are usually:

 If you lose your liability case, further action will be taken by your council to recover your debt.
-Receiving financial advice for CTA can guide you through any further debt recovery methods such as bankruptcy, insolvency and bailiff enforcement.
+Receiving financial advice from CTA can guide you through any further debt recovery methods such as bankruptcy, insolvency and bailiff enforcement.

 If you or your company owe a total of more than £5000 to your council in outstanding bills, bankruptcy and insolvency proceedings will be started against you in order to recover the debt.
 You will be sent a statutory demand where you will be given around 21 days to pay the council in the full amount.
 If your council begins bankruptcy or insolvency proceedings against you at any one time, there are a number of processes that will be set into motion against you.